TurtleKitty/Vaquero/README.md

 ```

 Two modules may have mutually recursive procedures.
-If modules import one another, neither can rely on the other to finish evaluation.
+If modules import one another, neither can rely on the other to finish evaluation;
+procedures may be mutually recursive, but not operators.
 Such leads to an infinite loop.

 ### Object capability security on operating system interfaces

-The only global interfaces to the operating system are stdout, stdin, and stderr (and procedures which use them: read, write, print, say, and log).
+The only global interfaces to the operating system are stdout, stdin, stderr, and hte global procedures which use them: read, write, print, say, and log.
 All parts of a program, including modules, have access to these.
 All other operating system services are contained in the [sys](https://github.com/TurtleKitty/Vaquero/wiki/sys) object, which is available only to the top-level program.
 Libraries that wish to read command-line arguments, fork processes, or open files must be passed this capability from the top-level.

 ### Generic procedures with predicate dispatch

-[gen](https://github.com/TurtleKitty/Vaquero/wiki/generic) and [spec](https://github.com/TurtleKitty/Vaquero/wiki/generic) allow the programmer to create generic procedures that dispatch based on arbitrary predicate expressions.
-It's one crazy answer to the [expression problem](https://en.wikipedia.org/wiki/Expression_problem).
+[gen](https://github.com/TurtleKitty/Vaquero/wiki/generic) and [spec](https://github.com/TurtleKitty/Vaquero/wiki/generic) allow the programmer to create generic procedures
+that dispatch based on the types of an arbitrary list of arguments.
+It's one answer to the [expression problem](https://en.wikipedia.org/wiki/Expression_problem).

 ### Operators: compile-time procedures

 Vaquero [operators](https://github.com/TurtleKitty/Vaquero/wiki/operator) use ordinary Vaquero code to transform source code at compile time.
 This allows user-level creation of custom syntax.
 An example of this power: the only primitive form of looping is tail recursion; all others (loop, for, while) are defined in terms of recursion via operators.
-They can be found in interpreter/prelude.vaq.
+They can be found in [the prelude](interpreter/prelude.vaq).

 ### Reader literals for text construction and variable interpolation